So’ham Yoga: Ashtanga Yoga

 Care only for your meditation, confident that a few itchings, cramping, noises, thoughts, or memories will not ruin your meditation.
-“Greater is he [the spirit] that is in you, than he [the body] that is in the worlds” (I John 4:4).
+“Greater is he [the spirit] that is in you, than he [the body] that is in the world” (I John 4:4).
 It is your attention to them, either in rejection or acceptance, that will spoil your meditation.
 You must guard against that, and relaxation and indifference to them is the way.

 “The self resides within the lotus of the heart.
 Knowing this, devoted to the self, the sage enters daily that holy sanctuary” (Chandogya Upanishad 8:3:3).